LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/AdvancedFeatures/campaigns-android.md

 * Route conversations to a specific skill (based on engagements)

-While web messaging allows automatic capturing of events (using the LE Tag), when using campaigns for In-App Messaging, it is up to the app to report the various events by using the In-App Monitoring APIs as will be explained in this guide.
+While web messaging allows automatic capturing of events (using the Web Tag), when using campaigns for In-App Messaging, it is up to the app to report the various events by using the In-App Monitoring APIs as will be explained in this guide.

 ### Prerequisites